 Cost of hacking

-in 2015, the BBC reported that Google and antivirus software provider McAfee revealed hacking has become a global problem.
-They estimated that there are approximately 2,000 cyber-attacks around the world every single day, costing the global economy roughly £300 billion per year.
+In 2015, the BBC reported that Google and antivirus software provider McAfee revealed hacking has become a global problem.
+They estimated that there are approximately 2,000 cyber-attacks around the world every single day.
+This is costing the global economy roughly £300 billion per year.

 Hacking is a particularly pressing problem for e-commerce businesses.
 According to ThreatMetrix, a California-based technology company, 45 million hack attempts against online retailers were detected from August to October 2015; a 25% increase on the previous quarter.
 Furthermore, ThreatMetrix revealed that there were 11.4 million fraudulent transactions during the 2014 Christmas period.